MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

    break LLMJVM_on_Runtime_gc_done # break in the LLMJVM_on_Runtime_gc_done function
    commands
    silent
-   generate-core-file [file] # the argument `file` specifies the file name where to put the core dump cont end
+   generate-core-file [file] # the argument `file` is optional and you can replace it with the file name where to put the core dump if you want cont end